camanze/european-bank-churn/README.md

 **DATA VISUALIZATIONS AND DASHBOARDS**

-The project has been visualized on a single dashboard with the following visual components for easy navigation and adequate understanding, and ultimately to draw key insights from the analysis to aid business decision making going forward;
+The project has been visualized on 2 dashboards with the first page being for general analysis, while the second page focused on the Churned Customers.
+The following visual components were utilized for easy navigation and adequate understanding, and ultimately to draw key insights from the analysis to aid business decision making going forward;

 * Bar charts for trend analysis.